quora/parsecss/README.md

 ### `@font-face` Rules

-These rules are split into their own section since they are almost always critical and required to fetch the fonts as soon as possible.
+These rules are split into their own section since they are almost always critical and are required to fetch the fonts as soon as possible.

 ### Keyframes